ploigos-automated-governance/1-demo/README.md

-# Pre-Reqs
+# Overview

+This repository provides the means to stand up and experiment with autoamted governance and piplines as a service using the Ploigos Everything workflow, OpenShift, OpenShift Pipeslines (Tekton), and OpenShift GitOps (ArgoCD).

+There are four (4) large tasks to setup and run the demo:

+1. First, Install the Ploigos Software Factory Platform
+2. Second, Install the Ploigos Software Factory Pipeline & Demo Application
+3. Thrid, Updated the Ploigos Software Factory Platform Configuration
+4. Fourth, Expose the Pipeline as a Service, and Onboard the Demo Application

+## Before You Start

-Before you get started, make sure the following components are installed on your local machine
+Make sure the following components are installed on your local machine

 - yq - https://github.com/mikefarah/yq